Our Submerged Past: Exploring Inundated Late Pleistocene (10,600 - 17,000 years ago) Caves in Southeast Alaska with Sunfish

 May 15-June 4, 2022 / May 24-June 10, 2023

-From May 15-June 4, a team of Indigenous Alaskans, local community members, and scientists will explore the continental shelf west of Prince of Wales Island in southeast Alaska.
-Their goal is to locate submerged cave and rock shelter entrances that would have been accessible to early inhabitants of the region.
+From May 24-June 10, 2023, a team of Indigenous Alaskans, local community members, and scientists explored the continental shelf west of Prince of Wales Island in southeast Alaska, as the second part of a multi-year project.
+Their goal was to locate and explore submerged caves and rock shelters that would have been accessible to early inhabitants of the region.

-The team will start the search for submerged caves and rock shelter entrances aboard Fishing Vessel Showtime.
-This is the first part of their expedition project to explore southeast Alaska within the United States Exclusive Economic Zone.
-Since the location of these submerged caves and rock shelters on the continental shelf places them closer to the coastlines of late Pleistocene (10,600 - 17,000 years ago) Alaska, the project has the potential of transforming our understanding of how and when people migrated to the Americas during the Last Glacial Maximum (LGM).
+The team searched for submerged caves and rock shelter entrances using the SUNFISH® autonomous underwater vehicle (AUV) from aboard Fishing Vessel Showtime.
+This second part of the expedition project to explore southeast Alaska within the United States Exclusive Economic Zone followed an initial survey in May-June 2022 to identify target areas of interest for further exploration.
+Since the location of these submerged caves and rock shelters on the continental shelf places them closer to the coastlines of late Pleistocene Alaska (10,600 - 17,000 years ago), the project had the potential to transform our understanding of how and when people migrated to the Americas.

-Our Submerged Past adopts what is known as “Two-Eyed Seeing” as the guiding principle of operation to bring together western and Indigenous knowledge and ways of knowing.
+Our Submerged Past adopted what is known as “Two-Eyed Seeing” as the guiding principle of operation to bring together western and Indigenous knowledge and ways of knowing.
 Members of the team represent local Indigenous knowledge including Haida and Tlingit, local fishing and community knowledge, and western science.
-Together, the team will work to build a better understanding of our past.
+Together, the team worked to build a better understanding of our past.

 Funding for this expedition was provided by NOAA Ocean Exploration via its Ocean Exploration Fiscal Year 2021 Funding Opportunity.